We provide high-quality health care services that are cost-effective and accessible, and respect the privacy and

 All resident hall students, athletes, and international students that meet eligibility criteria are automatically enrolled with the St. Mary’s University sponsored student health insurance plan.
 If you wish to opt out or waive this plan, then you must show proof that you have health insurance by submitting your information online before the 12th class day of the semester that you are entering.

-Commuter students registered for 6 credit hours or more, can enroll on the Student Health Insurance Plan.
+Commuter students registered for 6 credit hours or more, can enroll on the Student Health Insurance Plan during open enrollment period.

 Note: If you submit a waiver in the fall semester, you do not need to submit a waiver in the spring semester.
 However, if you submit a waiver in the spring semester, you will have to submit another waiver in the subsequent fall semester.

 Incoming students should review and complete the following requirements prior to arriving to St. Mary’s University.
 Students will not be allowed to register for classes or receive a residence hall assignment until this information is received by the Student Health Center.

 All new students of St. Mary’s University, including transfer and returning students, who are under the age of 22, must submit the Meningitis Vaccine Requirement Form prior to registering for classes.
 This vaccine is mandated by the State of Texas, and therefore, students under the age of 22, must show evidence of receipt of an initial bacterial meningitis vaccination dose during the five-year period preceding, and at least 10 days prior to, the first class day of the first semester in which the student initially enrolls at St. Mary’s University.
 The Meningitis Vaccine Requirement Form can be found in GATEWAY.

 *Please note that it may take up to two weeks to receive the DSHS exemption form.
 Once the form is completed and notarized, it must be mailed or hand-delivered to:

 St. Mary’s University